-JOHN: And blind and he was Donald Grey Barnhouse’s research assistant.
-And he only could see ten percent out of one eye and it would be like looking through a telescope backwards.
+JOHN: And he could – he only could see ten percent out of one eye, and it would be like looking through a telescope backwards.
 And he had this incredible ability to explain the Bible by the Bible.
-And he didn’t use human illustrations, he used biblical illustrations.
-So I…I got to know him because when he was doing conferences out at Talbot, or Biola, they would send me to come up.
-And he…his persona was like the Pillsbury dough boy.
+And he didn’t use human illustrations; he used biblical illustrations.
+So, I got to know him because when he was doing conferences out at Talbot or Biola – they would send me to pick him up.
+And he’s – his persona was like the Pillsbury dough boy.

-AL: Wanamakers, I think.
+AL: Wannamaker’s, I think.

 AL: Yeah, that’s the way he talked.

-He says, “How come you know so much about the future but you don’t know where the Kleenex is?”
-(Laughter)
+He says, “How come you know so much about the future, but you don’t know where the Kleenex is?”

-Well he took a personal interest in me and taught me how to do what I do, or to do what I do, and that’s to explain the Bible with the Bible.
+Well, he took a personal interest in me and taught me how to do what I do or to do what I do, and that’s to explain the Bible with the Bible.

 JOHN: If it’s not in the MacArthur Study Bible, I can’t answer it.
-Oh sure, all the time.
-There are some questions that can’t be answered to satisfy the human mind and there are plenty of questions, plenty, plenty, plenty of questions that I don’t know the answer to, or can’t recall the answer to.
+Oh, sure, all the time.
+There are some questions that can’t be answered to satisfy the human mind, and there are plenty of questions – plenty, plenty, plenty of questions that I don’t know the answer to or can’t recall the answer to.

-JOHN: Well my Mom, I guess would be first.
+JOHN: Well, my mom, I guess, would be first.

 AL: These are just questions if we had time I’d like to ask you.